-"Cloud 9,” Caryl Churchill’s 1979 skewering of sexual politics, may have lost some of its shock value, but until empire-building, feminism and homophobia are no longer button-pushing issues, this play lives.
+Some plays, despite their era-specificity, live long and vigorous theatrical lives while others, completely dependent on their era’s issues, are museum pieces.
+“Cloud 9,” Caryl Churchill’s 1979 skewering of sexual politics, has aged well; it may have lost some of its shock value, since such skewerings are no longer news, but until empire-building, feminism and homophobia are no longer button-pushing issues, this play lives.
 That fact is handsomely and hilariously proven in the delightful production that launches Wilma Theater’s Churchill festival.

 “Cloud 9” begins in 19th century Africa with a British colonial officer, his wife and two children, a family friend just returned from exploring the jungle and the household’s servants.
 This parodically patriotic, paternalistic, homophobic Victorian world is tilted by the gender- and race-bending casting required by the script: Betty, the deferential wife, is played by a male actor;the African servant by a white actor; and Edward, the young son, by an adult female actor.

 Act two shifts to contemporary London where the same characters are, inexplicably but necessarily, only 25 years older.
 The actors rearrange themselves into new significance — you solve one problem only to create another: failed marriages, single motherhood, bratty children, confused sexual orientation and consciousness-raised husbands.
 The remaining shred of the British Empire, Northern Ireland, produces only a soldier who is bored to death until he is actually killed.
 The doubling also comments, retroactively and subtly, on the actors’ act one roles.

 Director Blanka Zizka has found just the right tone, delivering both the clever dialogue and the political punch: arch but never camp, highly theatrical but not vaudevillian — although the songs all go on too long.